Imperium-Core-Developpers/opentrade/readme.md

 ```

-*If coin is not supported by encryption (like ZerroCash and it forks) the coin can not be added to OpenTrade.*
+*If the coin is not supported by encryption (like ZerroCash and it forks) then the coin can not be added to OpenTrade.*

-Add you coin details to OpenTrade
+Add your coin details to OpenTrade

-1. Register on exchange.
-The first registered user will be exchange administrator.
+1. Register on the exchange.
+The first registered user will be the exchange administrator.
 2. Go to "Admin Area" -> "Coins" -> "Add coin"
-3. Fill up all fields and click "Confirm"
+3. Fill up all required fields and click on "Confirm"
-4. Fill "Minimal confirmations count" and "Minimal balance" and uncheck and check "Coin visible" button
+4. Fill "Minimal confirmations count" and "Minimal balance" and uncheck then re-check the "Coin visible" button
-5. Click "Save"
+5. Click on "Save"
-6. Check RPC command for the coin.
-If it worked then coin was added to the exchange!
+6. Check the RPC command for the coin.
+If it is working then the coin has been added to the exchange!

-All visible coins should be appear in the Wallet.
-You should create default coin pairs now.
+All visible coins should appear in the Wallet.
+You should now create default coin pairs.

-File ~/opentrade/server/constants.js have settings that you can change
+The file ~/opentrade/server/constants.js have some settings you can change

 https://github.com/3s3s/opentrade/blob/master/server/constants.js